Northern soul: Literature

 Crackin Up: A Tale of Sex Drugs and Northern Soul was published in 1999.
 Ian Snowball and Pete McKenna published In the Blood in 2012 and a volume including their All Souled Out short stories and Nightshift memoir in 2013.
 Both focus on the East London scene.
 Chris Rose's 2014 Wood, Talc and Mr J takes a more literary approach and is based on the Sheffield scene.
 The "Mr J" in the title is Chuck Jackson.
 Northern soul also features in Nick Hornby's Juliet, Naked.

 Several academic texts have been written on the topic of the Northern soul scene, including The Northern Soul Scene (2019, Equinox) by Prof. Tim Wise (Birmingham City University), Dr Nicola Watchman Smith (Liverpool/ Advance HE) and Dr Sarah Raine.

 Theatre

 Northern Soul is the title of a 2012 theatre piece by the British visual and performance artist Victoria Melody.
 According to a description on the Solo Theatre website, 'Victoria, an untrained dancer, has been travelling the dance halls and living rooms of England being taught to dance by Northern Soul's ex-champions.
 Northern Soul draws on those investigations and explores the 'soul of the north' using film and original Northern Soul dance moves.'

 Film

-Films set in the northern soul scene include 2010's Soulboy and 2014's Northern Soul.
+Films set in the Northern soul scene include 2010's Soulboy and 2014's Northern Soul.

+Politics

+The Greater Manchester mayor's Andy Burnham's 2026 campaign logo for Labour MP for Makerfied was by his own account directly inspired by Northern Soul.
+It features the clenched fist and the campaign slogan "Change Labour/Keep The Faith".